minvws/icore-php-codable/README.md

 ### Encoding using property attributes

-Just like for decoding, you can PHP attributes to give PHPCodable hints for encoding your classes.
+Just like for decoding, you can add PHP attributes to give PHPCodable hints for encoding your classes.
 To do so, we can simply implement the `Encodable` interface and use the `EncodableSupport` trait in our existing `Person` class from
 earlier: